Vanpayar Curry Recipe With Coconut Gravy In Spices – Red Chori Recipe/Red Chori Curry Indian Recipe With Coconut & SPices

 Vanpayar Curry With Coconut – Vanpayar Curry For Chapathi – Vanpayar Curry For Rice

-In case you cook the red cowpeas initially before adding the coconut gravy, don’t drain the water from the cooked cowpeas, as you need this water to make the gravy for the cowpeas curry in the vanpayar curry recipe.
+If you cook the vanpayar of red cowpeas initially before adding the coconut gravy, don’t drain the water from the cooked cowpeas, as you need this water to make the gravy for the cowpeas curry in the vanpayar curry recipe.

 I like some grated coconut in the curry, so while I was making the coconut gravy in the blender, I didn’t blend until it made a very smooth mix, but you can blend well the coconut with the spices to make it a very smooth paste for the gravy if that is your preference.